Editorial Standards

 - Check the IRS “Where’s my application for tax‑exempt status?” page for processing windows and tips.
 Your determination letter sometimes appears on TEOS before the paper letter arrives.

 - Keep your public‑inspection copy ready.
-Federal law requires that exemption applications, including 1024‑A and supporting papers, be available for public inspection upon request.
+Federal law requires that exemption applications, including 1024‑A and supporting papers, be available for public inspection upon request, but this kicks in only after the IRS recognizes your exemption, a still-pending application is not subject to public inspection.
 Assume your packet will be read by others, and keep it clean.

 Content hygiene that speeds reviews